MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |PlaceType|Edm.String|No|The type for the place item that is created/updated/deleted by the request.
 For example, "Building", "Room", "Desk", and so on.|
 |Parameters|Collection(Common.NameValuePair)|No|The name and value for all parameters that were used with the cmdlet that is identified in the Operations property.|
 |ModifiedProperties|Collection(Common.ModifiedProperty)|No|The property includes the name of the property that was modified, the new value of the modified property, and the previous value of the modified object.|

+## Teams Evaluation Data Hub schema

+[Teams Evaluation Data Hub events](/en-us/purview/audit-log-activities#teams-evaluation-data-hub-activities) returned in [audit log searches](/en-us/purview/audit-search) use the Common schema.
+Teams Evaluation Data Hub doesn't introduce additional service-specific properties; events are fully described by the Common schema.
+For these events:

+- The `Workload` property is set to `TeamsEvalDataHub`.
+- The `RecordType` property is `TeamsEvalDataHubDataAccess` (444) for `DataRead` and `DataWrite` operations, and `TeamsEvalDataHubPermissionChange` (445) for `PermissionGranted` and `PermissionRevoked` operations.
+- The `ObjectId` property identifies the data set or access-control object that the operation targets.

 ## Microsoft Sentinel data lake and graph schema